MoriyaShiine/enchancement/README.md

 Everything Enchancement adds is configurable:
 * Disallowed Enchantments:
-  * Remove most vanilla enchantments from the game.
+  * Removes most vanilla enchantments from the game.
 Enchancement tries to make choosing your enchantments more fun and engaging by replacing many of the stat change enchantments with enchantments that grant the player unique abilities.
 * Overhaul Enchanting
   * Replaces the Enchanting Table UI with a new version that removes the RNG involved in enchanting; you may simply choose the enchantments you wish to have.
   * Enchanting Tables require Chiseled Bookshelves with Enchanted Books in them to access their enchantments.
-  * Enchanting items has an additional material cost related to the item being enchanted, such as Diamonds for Diamond equipment.
+  * Enchanting items has an additional material cost related to the item being enchanted (for example, Diamond equipment's material cost is Diamonds).
   * Bookshelves reduce the experience, lapis lazuli, and material cost of enchanting.
   * Enchantments can be transferred off of enchanted items and onto books using a grindstone.
   * Enchanted Books cannot be applied to tools in an anvil.